clojureverse/clojurians-log-app/docs/Background_History_Context.md

-transactor and the application, by putting CloudFlare in front and letting it cache, and by setting up a [aggressive bot blocklist](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker) we've managed to keep this mostly under the control, sacrificing some liveness because of the caching.
+transactor and the application, by putting CloudFlare in front and letting it cache, and by setting up a [aggressive bot blocklist](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker) we've managed to keep this mostly under control, sacrificing some liveness because of the caching.